If you’ve ever wanted a simple go-to recipe for lentils, look no further than this spicy black lentils recipe!

 Ok, so what is tadka, also referred to as chaunk (chhonk)?

 Tadka is not an actual dish or recipe but rather a method of blooming spices in oil or ghee to create an aromatic flavor-packed sauce.
 Usually poured over dal to add richness and complexity!
+Depending on the types of spices, herbs, and fat used, the tadka can change dramatically in terms of flavor, texture, and color.

 One good way to think of tadka is as a layer of flavor.
 Just like many soup recipes, stocks, etc. start with browning veggies to build more flavor.
 Tadka does the same but on a more intense level in my opinion.